- 1 How Does CCTV Work? The Different Types of CCTV: You Should Know Buying a CCTV Security Surveillance System

 This camera is easily installed and not easily vandalized and comes with infrared feature.

-The bullet camera works well for long distance viewing.
+The bullet camera is a type of CCTV that works well for long distance viewing.
 It comes with a protective casing, providing a shield against the elements of nature like heat, dust and dirt.

 They are easily mounted as they come with mounting brackets.
 You could choose between fixed and varifocal lenses .